MCP access methods

 SWITCHING ACCESS METHODS

-# OAuth2 authentication with Workato Identity
+OAuth2 access with Workato Identity

 MCP and Workato Identity integration ensures enterprise-grade security centralized access management.

-# Use Workato Identity for authentication
+Use Workato Identity for access

 Sign in to your Workato account.